rust-random/rand/README.md

 unavailable (unless `sys_rng` is enabled), large parts of `seq` are unavailable (unless `alloc` is enabled), and `ThreadRng` is unavailable.

-## Portability and platform support
+## Portability

-Many (but not all) algorithms are intended to have reproducible output.
-Read more in the book: [Portability](https://rust-random.github.io/book/portability.html).
+### Reproducibility

-The Rand library supports a variety of CPU architectures.
-Platform integration is outsourced to [getrandom].
+Achieving reproducible results requires not only deterministic algorithms with fixed inputs but also a commitment to stability of algorithms and some platform-specific considerations.
+A subset of `rand` does aim to support reproducibility; read more about this in the book: [Portability](https://rust-random.github.io/book/portability.html).

 ### WebAssembly support